nilffej/Spendie/README.md

 # Statify
-A Spotify stats website using Tekore
+A Spotify music companion website built on tekore API